NEWS

 With inspiration from Rodin’s gardens in Paris, this structured hedged look will add visual interest to capture the eye and a path leading across the lawn to a garden seat and entrance through the hedges into the garden bed area beyond.

 The two rows of hedges have been planted with the help of John, Bill and Michelle with a big thank you to Bob for his healthy hedging plants.
-The roses are looking amazingly healthy and full of new growth and plenty of buds and the hedges are almost ready for their first trim.
+The hedges and roses were recently trimmed and new growth can be seen now.

 COMPOSTING BAYS COMPLETED